Actor Jeff Bridges reveals he's been diagnosed with cancer

 Jeff Bridges has revealed he has lymphoma.

-The 70-year-old actor took to Twitter on Monday evening to announce the cancer diagnosis.
+The 70-year-old actor took to Twitter on Monday evening to announce the cancer diagnosis and said that the prognosis is good.

 “As the Dude would say…new s*** has come to light.”